Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Solution Framework

 The meta-learning process is shown in Algorithm \ref{alg:reptile}.
 First, a random meta-model $\theta$ is initialized.
 Then it is trained with a certain iterations ($T_{meta}$).
-For each iteration, a few weights ($\tilde{N}$) are randomly sampled according to some given distribution $\Lambda$.
-Each weight corresponds to a subproblem that requires DRL to update the parameters of its associated submodel.
-In other words, a submodel is derived from the meta-model with $T$ update steps guiding by a particular weight.
+For each iteration, a few weight vectors ($\tilde{N}$) are randomly sampled according to some given distribution $\Lambda$.
+Each weight vector corresponds to a subproblem that requires DRL to update the parameters of its associated submodel.
+In other words, a submodel is derived from the meta-model with $T$ update steps guided by a particular weight vector.
 Next, calculate the difference of the parameters between each submodel and the meta-model, and then these $\tilde{N}$ differences are averaged to get the mean difference.
 Finally, the mean difference is multiplied by the stepsize $\epsilon$ (the learning rate of meta-learning) to update the parameters of the meta-model.

-During meta-learning, the meta-model is updated by multiple subproblems constructed by different weights.
+During meta-learning, the meta-model is updated by multiple subproblems constructed by different weight vectors.
 Since our meta-learning approach is model-agnostic, it is compatible with any model trained with gradient updates.
-We hereby adopt the widely used Attention Model (AM) \cite{kool2019attention} for MOTSP.
+We hereby adopt the widely used Attention Model (AM) \cite{kool2019attention} for both MOTSP and MOVRPTW.
 AM is based on the encoder-decoder architecture.
 It learns a stochastic policy $p(\pi|s)$ for generating a solution $\pi$ given an instance $s$.
+More detailed architecture of AM is discussed in Section \ref{4}.
 A family of policy gradient approaches is applicable in training AM.
-To consistent with some previous approaches \cite{li2020deep,wu2020modrl}, we choose to train AM with the actor-critic algorithm.
+To consistent with some previous approaches \cite{li2020deep,wu2020modrl}, we choose to train it with the actor-critic algorithm.

-Algorithm \ref{alg:acml} presents the actor-critic training for a subproblem.
+Algorithm \ref{alg:acml} presents a standard actor-critic training for a subproblem.
 The actor network $\mu$ is exactly the AM.
 The critic network $\phi$ shares the encoder of AM but replaces its decoder with two fully-connected layers to output an estimated value.
 The initial parameters of $\mu$ and $\phi$ are transferred from the meta-model $\theta$.
 The sample rollout strategy is applied to obtain a solution $\pi_i$ of instance $s_i$. $b_i$ is served as the baseline given by the critic network.
+We choose ADAM \citep{kingma2015adam} as the training optimizer.
 The final submodel $\theta_j$ is attained by combining $\mu$ and $\phi$ after $T$ update steps.